kinsingo/AI_BMT_GUI_Submitter_Linux/README.md

 #include "label_type.h"
 using namespace std;

-// Represents the result of the inference process for a single batch.
+// Represents the result of the inference process for a single query. struct EXPORT_SYMBOL BMTResult
-// Fields:
-// - Classification_ImageNet2012_PredictedIndex_0_to_999: An integer representing the predicted class index (0-999) for the ImageNet dataset. struct EXPORT_SYMBOL BMTResult
 {
-    // While conducting Classification BMT, if the value is not between 0 and 999, it indicates that the result has not been updated and will be treated as an error. int Classification_ImageNet2012_PredictedIndex_0_to_999 = -1;

-    // While conducting Object Detection BMT
+    // Output scores for 1000 ImageNet classes from the classification model.
+    // Each element represents the probability or confidence score for a class.
+    // Total size must be exactly 1,000 elements. vector<float> classProbabilities;

+    // Output tensor from object detection model.
+    // The vector stores raw model outputs for 25200 detection candidates.
+    // Each candidate includes 85 values: [x, y, w, h, objectness, 80 class scores].
+    // Total size must be exactly 25200 * 85 = 2,142,000 elements.
-    vector<Coco17DetectionResult> objectDetectionResult;
+    vector<float> objectDetectionResult;
 };

 // Stores optional system configuration data provided by the Submitter.